sttk/fav-type.to-date/README.md

 #### <u>toDate.RFC2822(value) : Date</u>

-Convert a date format string according to RFC2822 to a data object.
+Converts a date format string according to RFC2822 to a data object.

 ##### Parameter: